 Fentanyl Addiction: What You Need to Know

 Fentanyl is up to 100 times stronger than morphine and 50 times stronger than heroin.
-Not only that, but fentanyl is being used to give more kick to heroin.
-Due to its potency, anyone who uses fentanyl is highly susceptible to developing a fentanyl addiction, whether they were prescribed the drug or not.
+Not only that, but it is being used to give more kick to heroin.
+Due to its potency, anyone who uses fentanyl is highly susceptible to developing an addiction, whether they were prescribed the drug or not.
 In April 2016, the fentanyl crisis claimed its first high-profile victim, the singer Prince.
 It wasn’t clear whether or not he knew he was taking fentanyl.

 Heroin laced with fentanyl is even more dangerous and deadly than just heroin alone.
 Fentanyl is a very fast-acting drug.
 Too much can shut down breathing almost instantly.
 In fact, it acts so quickly that many overdose victims are found with the needle still in their arms.